EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 There is another useful trick we can use here.
 Notice that the only code within the lambda is a single return statement.
 If only a single expression is returned, we are allowed to omit the curly braces and return statement and only write the expression.
 This provides an extremely concise syntax to create our `Comparator`: `Comparator<Course> comp = (o1,o2) -> o1.getTeacher().compareTo(o2.getTeacher());`

-While this is great for a `Comparator` that compares a single attribute of our `Course` object, it is not sufficient for more complex `Comparator` object.
-Take for example the order in which we first compare the teacher.
+While this is great for a `Comparator` that compares a single attribute of our `Course` object, it is not sufficient for a more complex `Comparator` object.
+Take, for example, the order in which we first compare the teacher.
 If the teachers are equal, we compare the course year.
 If the course years are also equal, we finally compare the names of the courses in alphabetical order.
 In that case, we should still use a more verbose lambda expression with explicit return statements.

 ```java
 Comparator<Course> comp = (o1, o2) -> {